Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 Three apps.
 Three very different opinions on what "free" means.

-Bazu, Strong (by Strongapp Ltd), and Hevy (by Hevy Inc.) are the most common names that come up when lifters search for a free workout tracker.
+Bazu, Strong (by Strong Fitness PTE Limited), and Hevy (by Hevy Studios S.L.) are the most common names that come up when lifters search for a free workout tracker.
 All three let you log workouts at no cost.
 But the free tiers are not equivalent — and the differences show up exactly where they matter most: routine limits, how much history you can actually see, and whether the app works when your gym's Wi-Fi doesn't.

 This comparison covers what each app gives you for free, where each one draws the paywall, and which type of lifter each one serves best.

 In short: Bazu and Hevy both cap free routines at 4; Strong caps at 3.
-Bazu is the only one with unlimited graph history and muscle breakdown drill-down in the free tier.
+Bazu is the only one with unlimited graph history and individual-muscle drill-down in the free tier.

 | Feature | Bazu (Free) | Strong (Free) | Hevy (Free) |